siemens/debsbom/docs/source/starting.rst

    ``source <env_name>/bin/activate``

-3. Install the dependencies in the virtual environment with one of the following commands:
+3. Install debsbom and its dependencies in the virtual environment with one of the following commands:

-   - ``pip3 install -e .``
+   - Installs the debsbom pip package with its core dependencies:

-        Installs the dependencies for all but the download command.
+      ``pip3 install debsbom[cdx,spdx,download]``

-   - ``pip3 install -e .[download]``
+      If you do not need CycloneDX, SPDX, or download support, you can omit the respective extras.

-        Installs the dependencies for all commands.
+   - Installs the debsbom package in editable mode with all dependencies, including development dependencies for testing and documentation building:

-   - ``pip3 install -e .[dev]``
+      ``pip3 install -e .[dev]``

-        Installs the dependencies for all commands, as well as dependencies for testing and documentation building
+      Replace the dot (.) with the path to the debsbom source code if not executing from within the source directory.

-4. test installation with:
+4. Test the installation with:

    ``debsbom -h``

-**Optional**: To significantly speedup the parsing of deb822 data, it is recommended to install the non-pip package python3-apt (e.g., ``apt install python3-apt`` on Debian-based systems)
+**Optional**: To significantly speed up the parsing of deb822 data, it is recommended to install the system package python3-apt (e.g., ``apt install python3-apt`` on Debian-based systems)

 Container Image
 ---------------